 Sex trafficking occurs when a commercial sex act is induced by force, fraud, or coercion if the victim is 18 years of age or older.
-Any minor who performs a commercial sex act is defined — under federal and Tennessee law — as a victim of sex trafficking, regardless of the use of force, fraud, or coercion.
+Any minor who performs a commercial sex act is defined, under federal and Tennessee law, as a victim of sex trafficking, regardless of the use of force, fraud, or coercion.

 The term “commercial sex act” is the giving or receiving of anything of value (money, drugs, shelter, food, clothing, etc.) to any person in exchange for a sex act.
 Commercial sex acts may include prostitution, pornography, and sexual performance.

 A Demand-Driven Crime

 By and large, men are responsible for fueling the demand.

 The partnership of public, private, and nonprofit resources continues to bring individualized care, practical resources, and compassionate follow-up to those who seek a way out of this lifestyle.